TheRebelOfBabylon/golearnbtc/blog.md

 	return mod.Cmp(big.NewInt(0)) == 0
 }
 ```
-Something worth mentionning about functions/methods in Go.
-As it is strictly typed, you have to define the types for any input arguments as well as all output values.
-To make a function a method of a specific struct, you have to include the equivalent of `self` in Python before the method name.
+ As Go is strictly typed, something worth mentioning about functions/methods is having to define the types for input arguments as well as all output values.
+To make a function a method of a specific struct, you must also include the equivalent of `self` before the method name.
 In the example above, the function becomes a method with `(p Point)` which tells Go "This funciton is a method of Point".

 Also, as I pointed out earlier, `big.Int` operations return the value to the `big.Int` that called the method unlike normal math operations, where the result can be stored in a new variable via assignment (ex: `a := 4+7`).
 ```